Chiraggg99/House_Price_Prediction/README.md

 # 🏡 House Price Prediction using XGBoost

 ## 📌 Overview
-This project implements an **XGBoost (Extreme Gradient Boosting)** model to predict house prices based on various real estate features.
+A machine learning model utilizing XGBoost to estimate house prices based on various property-related features.
 The goal is to create a regression model that accurately estimates house prices from input variables.

 ---